Loop Quantization and Symmetry: Configuration Spaces: New Configuration Space for Loop Quantum Cosmology

-\brem As communicated to us by Martin Bojowald, Tim Koslowski has independently claimed heuristically \cite{d84} that the parallel transports depend asymptotically almost periodic on $c$ and, moreover, can approximate any such function arbitrarily well.
-The proof above gives a more precise statement.
-In particular, the part vanishing at infinity has to vanish at the origin as well. \erem
+\brem As communicated to us by Martin Bojowald, Tim Koslowski has independently claimed \cite{d84} that the parallel transports depend asymptotically periodic on $c$ and, moreover, can approximate any asymptotically almost periodic function arbitrarily well.
+In our paper, we have given a rigorous proof for these facts. \erem